particle-iot/docs/src/content/firmware/tracker-edge/monitor-edge-api-reference.md

 | `{"cmd":"reset_to_factory"}` | Perform a factory reset for configuration |
 {{!-- END shared-blurb --}}

-Using `regCommandCallback` is an alternative to using `Particle.function`.
+Using `registerCommand` is an alternative to using `Particle.function`.
 One advantage is that `cmd` handlers are always in JSON format and the JSON parameters are automatically parsed and passed to your callback.

 ## EdgeLocation